-Schools will open across the country in a few weeks.
-Thousands of children will be back in classrooms to be taught by teachers in our public and private schools.
+Schools are open across the country.
+Thousands of children are back in classrooms being taught by teachers in our public and private systems.

 For children to succeed, parents, guardians and family members must take active roles in their education.
-Parents must set standards of acceptable behavior both physically and academically so their children know there is an aspiration for them greater than mediocrity and failure.
+Parents must set standards of acceptable behavior, both physically and academically, so their children know there is an aspiration for them greater than mediocrity.

 Too many parents just send their children to school and hope the school teaches them something.
-They don’t know the names of the people who teach their children; they don’t know what their children are studying; they don’t know the names of their children’s friends.
+They don’t know the names of their teachers; they don’t know what they are studying; they don’t know the names of their friends.
 Such indifference usually leads to failure.

-Along with setting high standards for achievement and behavior, ask questions about what your child is learning; encourage them to study; go to Parent Teacher Association (PTA) meetings; meet the people who teach your child; help your child with homework.
+Along with setting high standards, ask questions about what your child is learning; encourage your child to study; go to Parent Teacher Association (PTA) meetings; meet the teachers; help your child with homework.

+Do not expect the school to do it all.
 When children know parents care and have standards they ensure are met, those children do better.
-Slack parents through neglect help create the next generation of deviants and criminals.

-For those who have neglected their children when it comes to education, tomorrow is always the day for the turnaround.
-You can do better by simply pushing yourselves to get involved.
+For those who have neglected their children when it comes to education, you can turn it around.
+Do better by getting involved.
 The school exists to help you.
 You the parent must lead the way to ensure that your child becomes a self-motivated and productive member of our society.

 Your interest in their academic life could be the missing catalyst that elevates your children’s performance.
 Something so simple could be the difference between success and failure for children.